top of page

 Process

-I wanted to create a vision that allows design and art to come together to reveal and develop the unique character and identity of this site.
-Also to emphasize the project's purpose: to physically reconnect downtown Seattle to Elliott Bay, and to develop a program that will engage artists and the public in reconnecting Seattle to Elliott Bay culturally.
-Here are the processes:
+I aimed to create a vision that integrates design and art to showcase and cultivate the unique character and identity of this site.
+Additionally, I sought to highlight the project's purpose: physically reconnecting downtown Seattle to Elliott Bay and developing a program that engages artists and the public in this cultural reconnection.
+Here is the process:

 WFS_sketches.jpg